We have been to Norway several times and still believe that the best time to visit Norway is January.

 8. Awesome Snow Sports and Activities

 When you live in the cold you adapt to it, including what sports your culture embraces.
-Norway’s winter sports are impressive and invigorating!
+Norway’s winter sports are impressive and invigorating, which is another reason why a winter visit is the best time to visit Norway.

 Here are a few activities you may see or participate in during January in Norway, particularly in the north: